ShuuKaRen

-ShuuKaRen was a Japanese Dance-pop and EDM duo formed and managed by LDH since 2016.
+ShuuKaRen was a Japanese Dance-pop and EDM duo formed and managed by LDH in 2016.
 They were a sub-unit of supergroup E-girls and signed to the record label Sony Music Japan.
 The duo was composed of sisters Shuuka and Karen Fujii (hence the sub-unit's name), making them the first joint unit of members from the groups Flower and Happiness.
 This was also the first time Shuuka provided vocals to a musical project besides being a performer.

 History

 2016: Group formation and debut

-On August 11, 2016, during the last concert of E-girls' third tour E-girls LIVE TOUR 2016 "E.G. SMILE" at Saitama Super Arena, Shuuka and Karen announced the formation of their sub-unit "ShuuKaRen" during the encore.
+On August 11, 2016, during the last concert of E-girls' third tour E-girls Live Tour 2016 "E.G. Smile" at Saitama Super Arena, Shuuka and Karen announced the formation of their sub-unit "ShuuKaRen" during the encore.
 The sisters would promote with this sub-unit whilst carrying on activities with their corresponding groups E-girls, Flower (Shuuka) and Happiness (Karen).
 It was also revealed that both girls would be singing, making this the first time Shuuka would be providing vocals for an official project since her debut (as a performer) in 2011.
 Their debut single titled "Universe" was announced to be released on October 5, 2016.
-Though it was the sisters' first musical release, they did work together prior to the formation with a fashion book, titled Antithese, which garnered critical success and sold over 100,000 units in Japan.
+Though it was the sisters' first musical release, they worked together prior to the formation with a fashion book, titled Antithese, which garnered critical success and sold over 100,000 units in Japan.

 On September 7, it was announced that the unit's second song "Take-A-Shot! feat.
-PKCZ®" was chosen as the opening theme song for B.LEAGUE 2016-17 SEASON.
+PKCZ®" was chosen as the opening theme song for B.League's 2016-17 season.

 On September 9, "Universe" was released as a digital single prior to the physical release of their single album.